-The ATR833-II comprises one receiver; therefore "dual watch" (simultaneously monitoring two frequencies) is implemented by alternating automatically between the active and the standby frequency.
+The ATR833S comprises one receiver; therefore DUAL-Watch (simultaneously monitoring two frequencies) is implemented by alternating automatically between the active and the standby frequency.

-With dual watch mode active, basically the standby frequency is tuned in, shortly interrupted in regular intervals by tuning in the active frequency for a fraction of a second.
+With dual watch mode active, the standby frequency is tuned in, very briefly interrupted in regular intervals by the set auto-tuning to the active frequency for a fraction of a second.

-Every then detected radio signal on the active frequency has priority, and pauses the dual watch monitoring of the standby frequency, as long as the reception/transmission continues on the active frequency.
+Every radio signal then detected on the active frequency has priority, and pauses the dual watch monitoring of the standby frequency, as long as the reception/transmission continues on the active frequency.

-Transmissions are always done one the active frequency.
+Transmissions are always done on the active frequency.

-The dual watch mode is activated by pressing DW, and indicated by a changing the "SBY" label for the standby frequency to "DW".
+The dual watch mode is activated by pressing DW, and is indicated by a # symbol in front of the standby frequency.